Visa and residence permit

 As a citizen of one of the Nordic countries you do not need a visa or a residence permit to study in Finland.
 If you stay in Finland for longer than six (6) months, you are required to register personally at the local Register Office (maistraatti).

 As a citizen of one of the EU/EEA countries you do not need a visa entering Finland.
 You are allowed to study at Finnish educational institutions for three (3) months without visa or residence permit.
 If your studies/ practical training last longer than three (3) months you must register your right to reside in Finland.
-The registration takes place at the local police station and it costs about 50 Euros.
+The registration takes place at the nearest Finnish Immigration Service's point (in Rovaniemi or Oulu) and it costs about 54 Euros.
 To do the registration you need to have with you:

 - Passport (recommended) or internationally recognized official identity card